kerwinc/VSTSTasks/Tasks/GitflowBranchGate/readme.md

 ### The Scenario

-Your using the Gitflow branching model, or variation of it, Pull Requests with Team Foundation Server branch policies enabled but need a way to prevent hotfixes\releases from being rolled back!
+You're using the Gitflow branching model, or variation of it, Pull Requests with Team Foundation Server branch policies but need a way to prevent hotfixes\releases from being rolled back!
 Also, while you're at it, you want to prevent stale branches...

 _Introducing the Gitflow Branch Gate build task..._